IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-In the code above we pass the argument to the *ContainsComputing* method as *IReadScalar&lt;Order&gt;* (not as *Order* as in the code in the previous section). *Computing&lt;Person&gt;* implements *IReadScalar&lt;Order&gt;*. *IReadScalar&lt;TValue&gt;* was originally mentioned in the ["Full list of methods and classes" section](#full-list-of-methods-and-classes).
+In the code above we pass the argument to the *ContainsComputing* method as *IReadScalar&lt;Person&gt;* (not as *Person* as in the code in the previous section). *Computing&lt;Person&gt;* implements *IReadScalar&lt;Person&gt;*. *IReadScalar&lt;TValue&gt;* was originally mentioned in the ["Full list of methods and classes" section](#full-list-of-methods-and-classes).
 As you see if you want to pass argument of type T as observable you should perform ordinary argument passing of type *IReadScalar&lt;T&gt;*.
-Another overloaded version of *ContainsComputing* method is used than one in [the previous section](#Passing-arguments-as-non-observables).
+In that case another overloaded version of *ContainsComputing* method is used than one in [the previous section](#Passing-arguments-as-non-observables).
 It gives us the opportunity to track changes of *LoginManager.LoggedInPerson* property.
 Now changes in the *LoginManager.LoggedInPerson* is reflected in *isLoggedInPersonHockeyPlayer*.
 Note than *LoginManager* class implements [INotifyPropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=netframework-4.8) now.

 Сode above can be shortened:
   ```csharp